All wages (including superannuation, allowances and fringe benefits) paid to apprentices and trainees are liable for payroll tax.

 |Rebate value = ($8,925.47 - $4,565.47) = $4,360.00|

-A GTO is an arrangement where it recruits potential and/or existing apprentices and trainees under a training contract and places them with a ‘host’ employer.
+A Group Training Organisation (GTO) recruits potential and/or existing apprentices and trainees under a training contract, and places them with a ‘host’ employer.

 Use payroll tax assist to help you meet your payroll tax obligations.
 It'll show you what wages are taxable.